[This content has been modified from an article that originally appeared on FIToriBlog on January 11, 2012]

 - Large spray bottle & small spray bottle [if you choose to take dry wipes and wet them for each use!]

-WHERE TO BUY OR MAKE CLOTH WIPES?
+WHERE DID YOU BUY OR MAKE YOUR CLOTH WIPES?

 I bought my wipes on etsy at As You Stitch Baby.
 I love them.
 They are thin.
-One piece of flannel Surged.
+One piece of flannel surged.
 I liked thin wipes when she was really little [and still do].
 Anything thick was really hard to use.
 And, BF poop is great with thin wipes.
 I’ve heard of toddler moms who say they love thick wipes SO we’ll see if I change out my wipes when she gets bigger.
 IF I do, I’ll keep using these to wash faces and hands in the kitchen.
 And, for baby #2.
 If #2 is a boy [no we’re not pregnant] he may have his newborn booty wiped with pink wipes. 🙂

-CLOTH WIPE SOLUTION?
+WHAT DO YOU USE FOR CLOTH WIPE SOLUTION?

 I bought the Baby Bum Drops more than four months ago and I have 3/4 of the package left.
 I use half of what they recommend.
 I pre-mix these in advance to save on trips to the kitchen.
 I use the Smart Spin containers and fill them with the solution and take a few up to her nursery at a time.
 Then, I have them on hand if I run out of wipes and I can refill the wipes container when she’s on the table! [strapped in, of course.]
 [UPDATE 2016: with Baby #2 I haven’t used a solution.
 Just water.
 Wow.
 How easy!]

-PRE-SOAK WIPES OR USE SPRAY BOTTLE?
+DO YOU PRE-SOAK YOUR WIPES OR DO YOU USE A SPRAY BOTTLE?

 I have a spray bottle pre-mixed w/ solution just in case I run out of wet wipes.
 But, personally I prefer the wet wipes.
 I don’t wet too wipes many at a time.
 One large huggies box at a time.
 I don’t like to give them the chance to mold.
 I add vinegar so they won’t mold.
 Just a few Tablespoons per 2 cups approximately will do.
 I pour a splash in each container before I put the cap on to take to the nursery or before I soak the wipes in the large container.
 [UPDATE: no vinegar. no solution. just walk to the sink. wet. squeeze. drop in old wipes container. done.]